-6. The factor that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting posttraumatic stress disorder or death from posttraumatic stress disorder with the circumstances of a person's relevant service is:
+6. The factor that must exist before it can be said that, on the balance of probabilities, posttraumatic stress disorder or death from posttraumatic stress disorder is connected with the circumstances of a person's relevant service is:

-- (a) experiencing a category 1A stressor before the clinical onset of posttraumatic stress disorder; or - (b) experiencing a category 1B stressor before the clinical onset of posttraumatic stress disorder; or - (c) having a significant other who experiences a category 1A stressor within the one year before the clinical onset of posttraumatic stress disorder; or - (d) experiencing the traumatic death of a significant other within the two years before the clinical onset of posttraumatic stress disorder; or - (e) experiencing a category 1A stressor before the clinical worsening of posttraumatic stress disorder; or - (f) experiencing a category 1B stressor before the clinical worsening of posttraumatic stress disorder; or - (g) having a significant other who experiences a category 1A stressor within the one year before the clinical worsening of posttraumatic stress disorder; or - (h) experiencing the traumatic death of a significant other within the two years before the clinical worsening of posttraumatic stress disorder; or - (i) inability to obtain appropriate clinical management for posttraumatic stress disorder.
+- (a) experiencing a category 1A stressor before the clinical onset of posttraumatic stress disorder; or - (b) experiencing a category 1B stressor before the clinical onset of posttraumatic stress disorder; or - (c) having a significant other who experiences a category 1A stressor within the six months before the clinical onset of posttraumatic stress disorder; or - (d) experiencing the traumatic death of a significant other within the one year before the clinical onset of posttraumatic stress disorder; or - (e) experiencing a category 1A stressor before the clinical worsening of posttraumatic stress disorder; or - (f) experiencing a category 1B stressor before the clinical worsening of posttraumatic stress disorder; or - (g) having a significant other who experiences a category 1A stressor within the six months before the clinical worsening of posttraumatic stress disorder; or - (h) experiencing the traumatic death of a significant other within the one year before the clinical worsening of posttraumatic stress disorder; or - (i) inability to obtain appropriate clinical management for posttraumatic stress disorder.